Lorraine Hansberry: Marriage and personal life

-The success of the hit pop song "Cindy, Oh Cindy", co-authored by Nemiroff, enabled Hansberry to start writing full-time.
-Although the couple separated in 1957 and divorced in 1962, their professional relationship lasted until Hansberry's death.
+The financial success of the pop song "Cindy, Oh Cindy", co-authored by Nemiroff, enabled Hansberry to start writing full-time.
+Although the couple separated in 1957 and divorced in the early 1960s, their personal and professional relationship lasted until Hansberry's death, they held property together, and he was the executor in charge of her works.

-Hansberry lived for many years as a closeted lesbian.
-Before her marriage, she had written in her personal notebooks about her attraction to women.
-In 1957, around the time she separated from Nemiroff, Hansberry contacted the Daughters of Bilitis, the San Francisco-based lesbian rights organization, contributing two letters to their magazine, The Ladder, both of which were published under her initials, first "L.H.N." and then "L.N."
-Pointing to these letters as evidence, some gay and lesbian writers credited Hansberry as having been involved in the homophile movement or as having been an activist for gay rights.
-According to Kevin J. Mumford, however, beyond reading homophile magazines and corresponding with their creators, "no evidence has surfaced" to support claims that Hansberry was directly involved in the movement for gay and lesbian civil equality.
+Hansberry wrote about lesbian inclinations.
+Before her marriage, Hansberry had written in her personal notebooks about her attraction to women.
+In 1957, around the time Hansberry separated from Nemiroff, she contacted the Daughters of Bilitis, the San Francisco-based lesbian rights organization, contributing two letters to their magazine, The Ladder, both of which were published only under her initials, first "L.H.N." and later "L.N."
+Pointing to these two letters as evidence, some writers credit Hansberry as having been an activist for gay rights, however, according to her biographer, Kevin J. Mumford, beyond reading homophile magazines and corresponding with their creators, "no evidence has surfaced" to support claims that Hansberry was directly involved in the movement for gay and lesbian civil equality.

-Mumford stated that Hansberry's lesbianism left her feeling isolated while A Raisin in the Sun catapulted her to fame; still, while "her impulse to cover evidence of her lesbian desires sprang from other anxieties of respectability and conventions of marriage, Hansberry was well on her way to coming out."
-Near the end of her life, she declared herself "committed [to] this homosexuality thing" and vowed to "create my life – not just accept it".
-Before her death, she built a circle of gay and lesbian friends, took several lovers, vacationed in Provincetown (where she enjoyed, in her words, "a gathering of the clan"), and subscribed to several homophile magazines.
-Hansberry's atheist views were expressed within her dramas, particularly A Raisin in the Sun.
-Critics and historians have contextualised the humanist themes of her work within a broader history of black atheist literature and a wider English language humanist tradition.
+Mumford states that Hansberry's lesbian inclinations left her feeling isolated while A Raisin in the Sun catapulted her to fame.
+He speculates that while "her impulse to cover evidence of her lesbian desires sprang from other anxieties of respectability and conventions of marriage, Hansberry was well on her way to coming out."
+Near the end of her life, Hansberry declared herself "committed [to] this homosexuality thing" and vowed to "create my life – not just accept it".
+Before her death, Hansberry built a circle of gay and lesbian friends, took several lovers, vacationed in Provincetown, and subscribed to several homophile magazines.

+Atheistic themes were expressed openly by Hansberry within her dramas, particularly A Raisin in the Sun.
+Critics and historians have contextualized the humanist themes of her work within a broader history of Black atheist literature and a wider English-language humanist tradition.

-In 1964, Hansberry and Nemiroff divorced but continued to work together.
-Upon his ex-wife's death, Robert Nemiroff donated all of Hansberry's personal and professional effects to the New York Public Library.
-In doing so, he blocked access to all materials related to Hansberry's lesbianism, meaning that no scholars or biographers had access for more than 50 years.
-In 2013, Nemiroff's daughter released the restricted materials to Kevin J. Mumford, who explored Hansberry's self-identification in subsequent work.
+Upon Hansberry's death in 1965, Robert Nemiroff donated all of her personal and professional effects to the New York Public Library.
+He was the appointed executor for her works left unfinished.
+Nemiroff curated them, sometimes completed them, and had them performed and published.
+He blocked access to all of her materials related to lesbianism from access by scholars or biographers.
+In 2013, Nemiroff's daughter, Joi Gresham, released the restricted materials to Kevin J. Mumford, who explored that aspect of her life in his work.